Skip to main content

 Since vision impacts every aspect of a child’s life, “It’s important for parents to know the importance of annual comprehensive eye exams to identify early signs of a vision problem, since children very rarely alert their parents that they are experiencing any difficulties visually.
 A child won’t know they have a vision problem since they assume their vision is normal,” remarked Dr. Chawla.

-OAO recommends every child receive a comprehensive eye exam starting at six months, again between the ages of two and five, and every year thereafter.
+OAO recommends every child receive a comprehensive eye exam starting at six months, again at age three, and every year thereafter.
 With one in four children having a vision problem, an eye exam may be the key to unlocking a child’s full potential.

 Find an optometrist near you.